 Design of Metal Expansion Joints

-The design of a metal expansion joint stage begins in the Technical Department, composed by a technical staff & engineers specialized in the calculation and design of expansion joints.
+The design of a metal expansion joint and metallic compensator stage begins in the Technical Department, composed by a technical staff & engineers specialized in the calculation and design of expansion joints.

 Our metal expansion joints are designed according to different international codes, as EJMA (Expansion Joint Manufacturers Association), ASME Section VIII Div.1, AD-MERKBLÄTT B-13, CODAP or British Standard.